josh-works/intermediate-ruby/_posts/2021-05-13-test-suite-audit.md

 I'd like to do this 'Rails app test suite benchmark/profile/optimize on _your_ application!

-Critically, however, _I might not be able to make your tests faster_, but I'll certainly try, and I'll give you great starting points that your team can continue to work on.

-If your tests take 45 minutes, I don't know that they'll ever take just one minute, but think of how nice it would be to cut that time by twenty or thirty minutes!
+If your tests take 45 minutes, think of how nice it would be to cut that time by 30%.
+I don't promis results, but it's easy to imagine the benefits of faster tests.
+Your developers will thank you, and you'll feel a bit more confident about the deploy pipeline.
+Fail fast and all.

-If your tests take 5 minutes, how nice would it be if they took just 1.5 minutes?
+If your tests take 5 minutes, how nice would it be if they took just 2 minutes?

 I'd like to help you, and get some practice doing this on a wide variety of applications, so I can build a guide to help other engineers figure this all out for themselves!
+[This guide lives here for now](https://www.intermediateruby.com/how-to-audit-and-improve-your-ruby-rails-test-suite)

 So, hit the "buy now" button to book an audit.
 Once payment is complete, I'll reach out via email, and we'll get things going!